awsdocs/amazon-ec2-user-guide/doc_source/concepts.md

 **AWS Tools for Windows PowerShell**
 Provides commands for a broad set of AWS products for those who script in the PowerShell environment\.
 To get started, see the [AWS Tools for Windows PowerShell User Guide](https://docs.aws.amazon.com/powershell/latest/userguide/)\.
 For more information about the cmdlets for Amazon EC2, see the [AWS Tools for PowerShell Cmdlet Reference](https://docs.aws.amazon.com/powershell/latest/reference/Index.html)\.

+Amazon EC2 supports creating resources using AWS CloudFormation\.
+You create a template, in JSON or YAML, that describes your AWS resources, and AWS CloudFormation provisions and configures those resources for you\.
+You can reuse your CloudFormation templates to provision the same resources multiple times, whether in the same Region and account or in multiple Regions and accounts\.
+For more information about the resource types and properties for Amazon EC2, see [EC2 resource type reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/AWS_EC2.html) in the *AWS CloudFormation User Guide*\.

 Amazon EC2 provides a Query API\.
 These requests are HTTP or HTTPS requests that use the HTTP verbs GET or POST and a Query parameter named `Action`\.
 For more information about the API actions for Amazon EC2, see [Actions](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/query-apis.html) in the *Amazon EC2 API Reference*\.